 Chronic non-allergic rhinitis treatment is based on how severe your symptoms are.
 Mild cases might respond to simple home remedies, such as nasal irrigation with a Neti pot or bulb syringe, use of a humidifier, or drinking lots of liquids.
 If you know specifically what’s causing your symptoms, avoid it if possible.
 Your doctor might recommend over-the-counter or prescription medication, such as antihistamines, decongestants, or nasal sprays.

 Surgery is probably going to be required for structural problems such as nasal polyps, a deviated septum, or enlarged adenoids, but it’s usually reserved as a last resort.
+If surgery is recommended, we will be working closely with Dr. Keith Jorgenson and other area specialists.

 Lasting relief is possible